Trump contradicts top aide, says border wall stance has not 'evolved'

 "The Wall will be paid for, directly or indirectly, or through longer term reimbursement, by Mexico, which has a ridiculous $71 billion dollar trade surplus with the U.S.," Trump said on Twitter on Thursday.

+"The last part of the resolution is to ask that the president retract his words and issue an apology," Representative Cedric Richmond, who chairs the caucus, told reporters.

+Jerrold Nadler, the top Democrat on the House Judiciary Committee, said more than 130 House members had signed on to the censure resolution.
+But it is up to Republican House Speaker Paul Ryan whether to bring it up for a vote.

-Kelly told Fox News in an interview on Wednesday that the administration was considering visa fees and a renegotiation of NAFTA as ways to get revenue from Mexico.
+Kelly told Fox News on Wednesday the administration was considering visa fees and a renegotiation of the North American Free Trade Agreement to secure revenue from Mexico.

+In an interview with Reuters on Wednesday, Trump said he was considering terminating NAFTA.

+Mexico, in response to Trump's tweets on Thursday, reiterated that it would not fund the wall's construction.